 Now, you might be thinking how to use a trendline to define your exit stop level as it keeps on moving frequently.
 You will find the trendline changing daily on the chart.
 A good risk management strategy is to determine the support trendline in an uptrend or a resistance trendline in a downtrend and place an appropriate stop that is good for the day.

 Another approach is to use a closing price at the end of the day to decide whether to continue with the trade or exit.
+If the closing price has broken the trendline, simply exit the trade.
+The problem with this strategy is that when you check at the end of the day, the price might have gone further than you might had wanted.

 However, the price can dive and close much lower or higher than the trendline at the end of the day making your exit much lower or higher than if you had used a stop loss.
 It is up to you to decide which method fits your trading strategy and style best.